 A mini-hacksaw is great tool for cutting bolts in the close quarters of a bathroom.
 To use a hacksaw to cut rusted bolts, put duct tape around the bolts on the upper side of the toilet.
 Then, saw through the bolts.
 The duct tape will protect the porcelain from being scraped by the hacksaw.
 Once you’ve cut through the bolts, they should be able to be pulled downward and out.

-- Use this mini hacksaw to cut rusted bolts by hand.
+- Use this compact hand hack saw to cut rusted bolts by hand.

 - Tape around the rusted bolts on the top side of the toilet.

 - Cut through the bolts with the hacksaw.

 - Pull the bolts through from the underside of the toilet.

 This is an inexpensive and quick way to remove rusted bolts.
 Once the culprits have been removed, you can replace them with brass nuts and bolts when installing a new toilet seat.
 Unlike steel, brass won’t rust.

 How Do You Remove Rusted Toilet Seat Bolts?

 The best ways to remove rusted toilet seat bolts are to:

 - Remove plastic covers from the bolts, then spray with penetrating oil and attempt to loosen.